yingqi-chen/myImportantDates/README.md

     "__v": 0
   }
   ```
-  And it will return the information of the NEW user, .it will look like:
+  And it will return the information of the NEW user, it will look like:
   ```
   {
     "eventIDs": [],